 The result of Judge Persky’s biased rulings in this case was that none of the defendants were found liable and one juror left the courtroom saying that “She came there kind of looking for it,” while another juror said that the unconscious victim hadn’t been totally “comatose”, so “she was just having a good time.”
 Her lawyers called the impact of the photos “prejudicial” and questioned other rulings by Persky that, according to Barbara Spector, one of the lawyers for the victim, “favored” the defendants.
 Monica Burneikis, another of the victim’s lawyers, told NBC that “it seems that Judge Persky’s focus is not seeking justice for the victim but rather on protecting the perpetrator.”

 Judge Persky has exhibited bias in other domestic violence cases.
 On the same day that Judge Persky sentenced Brock Turner, he also sentenced Cisco Systems engineer Tony Chiang to minimal ‘weekend’ jail time for felony aggravated battery against his fiancé.
+He punched her in the head, pulled out fistfuls of her hair, and left her bloodied and bruised.
+Chiang faced four years in prison.
+The victim's injuries were very serious and she objected strongly to the plea deal, saying that she was being denied justice because she was an immigrant with limited financial and other resources.
+Judge Persky agreed to postpone Chiang's plea for months so that he could avoid the possibility of jeopardizing his H1 visa due to having a felony domestic violence conviction even though the violence against his victim was very severe and disturbing.
 As in Gunderson and Smith, Judge Persky was not following a recommendation of the probation department because there was no full probation report in this case.

 Bending Over Backwards to Help Turner.